calkit/calkit/docs/tutorials/adding-latex-pub-docker.md

    with the `--dep` and `--deps-from-stage-outs` commands.
 1. A Git commit is made automatically to add all of these files to the repo.
    Note this can be disabled with the `--no-commit` option.

+If you need to add more dependencies to the stage later, e.g., if you have a `.bib` file for references, or add more figures, you can add these by editing `dvc.yaml` directly.